thesecretlab/ios-workshop/README.md

 ## License

-Diary App is licensed under the MIT license.
+This code is licensed under the MIT license.

 Copyright (c) 2014 Secret Lab, Pty.
 Ltd.